 There is a good setback distance from the block to the pool as well (plus the rain tree provides for additional cover), so you do get a decent amount of privacy at the 50m Raintree Pool.

-This is also further accentuated by the elevated nature of the blocks – each block will be 10 metres above ground.
-This means the “first level” unit will already get some semblance of views, and more importantly, a certain degree of privacy.
+This is also further accentuated by the elevated nature of the blocks – each block will be 10 metres above the ground.
+This means the “first-level” unit will already get some semblance of views and, more importantly, a certain degree of privacy.

-So with this sizeable plot, CDL has managed to incorporate not just one, but two swimming pools at Irwell Hill Residences.
-This one is called the Club Pool and while it isn’t as long as the Raintree Pool at 35 metres it is a little wider.
-For a development with 540 units, having 2 proper sized pools is quite a treat.
+o with this sizeable plot, CDL has managed to incorporate not just one but two swimming pools at Irwell Hill Residences.
+This one is called the Club Pool, and while it isn’t as long as the Raintree Pool at 35 metres, it is a little wider.
+For development with 540 units, having 2 proper sized pools is quite a treat.

 That said, there are still 2 further pools in the estate (spa and kid’s pool), albeit much smaller ones.

 I do like the variances of height within the development as it allows for interesting vantage points.
 In this instance, from the length of the Club Pool, you do get sweeping views over the lovely Raintree Lawn and pool.

 Next to the Club Pool is the Tranquility Court – which is basically another open lawn meant for yoga activities.